Stalag Luft III: Tunnel construction

 The tunnels were very deep – about 30 ft below the surface.
 They were very small, only 2 ft square, though larger chambers were dug to house an air pump, a workshop and staging posts along each tunnel.
 The sandy walls were shored up with pieces of wood scavenged from all over the camp, much from the prisoners' beds (of the twenty or so boards originally supporting each mattress, only about eight were left on each bed).
 Other wooden furniture was also scavenged.

 Other materials were also used, such as Klim tin cans that had held powdered milk supplied by the Red Cross for the prisoners.
-The metal in the cans could be fashioned into various tools and items such as scoops and lamps, fuelled by fat skimmed off soup served at the camp and collected in tiny tin vessels, with wicks made from worn clothing.
+The metal in the cans could be fashioned into various tools and items such as scoops and lamps, the latter fuelled by fat skimmed off soup served at the camp and collected in tiny tin vessels, with wicks made from worn clothing.
 The main use of the Klim tins was for the extensive ventilation ducting in all three tunnels.

 As the tunnels grew longer, a number of technical innovations made the job easier and safer.
 A pump was built to push fresh air along the ducting, invented by Squadron Leader Bob Nelson of 37 Squadron.
 The pumps were built of odd items including pieces from the beds, hockey sticks and knapsacks, as well as the Klim tins.

 The usual method of disposing of sand from all the digging was to scatter it discreetly on the surface.
 Small pouches made of towels or long underpants were attached inside the prisoners' trousers; as they walked around, the sand could be scattered.
 Sometimes, they would dump sand into the small gardens they were allowed to tend.
 As one prisoner turned the soil, another would release sand while they both appeared to be in conversation.
 The prisoners wore greatcoats to conceal the bulges from the sand, and were referred to as "penguins" because of their supposed resemblance.
 In sunny months, sand could be carried outside and scattered in blankets used for sun bathing; more than 200 were used to make an estimated 25,000 trips.